dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ## Database interaction protocol

-Our initial service will consist of two logical components.
+Our service will consist of two logical components.

 - A producer, which will be responsible for receiving new email messages (via HTTP endpoint or other programmatic request), scheduling them for sending, and notifying consumers of the new messages via PostgreSQL `NOTIFY`
 - One or many (see "high-availability") consumer processes which receive new messages via `LISTEN`, claim them for processing, and are then responsible to send them out via SMTP, and record the success or failure of that attempt.